kylefmohr/pysky/README.md

 Another way to retrieve data that's earlier than the latest saved cursor is to update/delete the row(s) in the `api_call_log` table for this endpoint to remove cursor history.

-## User Management
+## Cached User Profiles

-User DID/handle/display name will be saved to the bsky_user_profile table if looked up through this method: `pysky.models.BskyUserProfile.get_or_create_from_api(actor, bsky)`
+User DID/handle/display name will be saved to the bsky_user_profile table if the API is called through this method: `BskyClient.get_user_profile(actor)`.
+Though not if called through `bsky.get(endpoint="xrpc/app.bsky.actor.getProfile", ...)`.

-Note that this method currently does not allow for updating rows in this table, so changes to a user's handle or display name made after being cached here will not be seen.
-To always get the live profile object, call `BskyClient.get_profile(actor)`.
+Note that handles and display names that are updated on Bluesky won't be seen if using the local cached version of data.
+To force updating the database cached data with live data from the API, pass `force_remote_call=True` to `get_user_profile()`.

 ## Rate Limit Monitoring